Last year I had my first actual protective style experience when I wore box braids for a month--and I loved it.

 However, protective styling is not always smooth sailing, I have put together my personal list of dos and don’ts of wearing box braids, twists, bantu knots, braid outs or any other protective style.

-- Moisturize on the regular
+Do moisturize on the regular

 This point is aimed at long-term protective styles.
 If your hair is tucked away, you may assume you don’t need to moisturise it, but that is far from the truth.
 As your curls are still prone to dryness, use a detangling moisturizer or leave-in conditioner that is water-based in a spray bottle so that it is easy to get to the roots between your braids or twists.
 When I had my protective style installed, I did this once a day or every other day.

-Try an apple cider vinegar rinse
+Do try an apple cider vinegar rinse

 If you suffer from sensitive skin, this is very important.
 The shop-bought hair you add to your protective style is sprayed with chemicals to preserve it whilst in packaging, which may irritate your scalp or skin (I had an itchy neck and face at times).
 This can be prevented if you cleanse the hair in apple cider vinegar (as you would your own hair) and dry before applying.
 Read how NC's video producer uses ACV to cleanse her hair.